 Managed grazing transforms sunlight into soil health while producing nutritious and delicious food.

-Mary Kate Wheeler has come a long way from chasing marmots out of chickpea plantings at her first farm venture.
-Raising organic veggies and selling direct to consumers at the South Perry Farmers’ Market in Spokane, WA gave her a taste of farm business management, and whet her appetite for more.
+Mary Kate Wheeler has come a long way from chasing marmots out of chickpea plantings at her first farm venture in Washington state.
+Raising organic veggies and selling direct to consumers in Spokane gave her a taste of farm business management and whet her appetite for more.

-Returning home to Ithaca, NY, Mary Kate forged her own pathway into farming in the Finger Lakes.
-But only after several years studying the ins and outs of agricultural economics at Cornell University and supporting education and training opportunities for other beginning farmers.
+Returning home to upstate New York in 2013, Mary Kate forged her own pathway into farming in the Finger Lakes.
+But only after studying the ins and outs of agricultural economics at Cornell University and supporting education and training opportunities for other beginning farmers.

 “Our production systems should enhance the land, not just sustain it.”